alexkmbk/ZplOverBluetoothPrintService/README.md

 **Extra params:**
   - MacAddress (Mac address of the Bluetooth printer) (optional)
   - ZPLCode (zpl commands string) (optional)
-  - Command (optional, for now only "Connect" command is available)
+  - Command (optional, only "Connect" command is available for now)

 **Examples:**